Unsolved Case Files Canada

-By Amanda · · UCF #104200148
+UCF #104200148

-UPDATED Joanne Marie Pedersen
+Joanne Maria Pedersen

-Chilliwack, British Columbia - On February 19, 1983, at approximately 8:15 pm, Joanne Marie Pedersen, 10, went missing from the Penny Pincher Store near the corner of Vedder Road and Watson Road in the Vedder Crossing area of Chilliwack, BC., after a trivial argument with her sister, who was then 11.
+Chilliwack, British Columbia — On February 19, 1983, at approximately 8:15 pm, Joanne Maria Pedersen, 10, went missing from the Penny Pincher Store near the corner of Vedder Road and Watson Road in the Vedder Crossing area of Chilliwack, BC., after a trivial argument with her sister, who was then 11.

 "It grabbed at everybody's heartstrings - it was a very, very troubling case," recalled retired Global BC crime reporter John L. Daly.